lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 - Markdown: <a href="https://www.markdownguide.org/getting-started/" target="_blank">https://www.markdownguide.org/getting-started/</a>

 - Huge shout-out to this YouTube video: <a href="https://www.youtube.com/watch?v=bVHQC37lsm4" target="_blank">https://www.youtube.com/watch?v=bVHQC37lsm4</a>
-  This post is essentially a post describing everything this YouTube content creater (Pig Learning) has shown in the video.
+  This blog article is essentially a post describing everything this YouTube content creater (Pig Learning) has shown in the video.
   All credit to that content creator.
 Please visit their channel and subscribe here: <a href="https://www.youtube.com/@piglearning" target="_blank">https://www.youtube.com/@piglearning</a>